noalbalint/linkmail/README.md

 ### Quickstart:
+from root of this repo, in separate terminals, run:
-- npm run dev
+- `npm run dev`
+this will start the development server and send live updates to http://localhost:5173/
-- npx tailwindcss -i ./src/style.css -o ./src/tailwind.css --watch // necessary for compiling tailwind styles
+- `npx tailwindcss -i ./src/style.css -o ./src/tailwind.css --watch`
+this will tell tailwind to watch for new classes and add necessary css to the style sheets

 #### To deploy (maintainers only):
 - npm run build